UpStreamPay/payment-plugin-magento-public/docs/08 - Plugin Command.md

 This command is used for manual renew in case the cron is not working or if you'd prefer to run an external cron with a script that would run this command daily.

+## Retry subscription payment
+The command `upstreampay:subscription:retry` is used to trigger a manual retry of the subscription's payment.

+To be eligible a retry must:
+- have the `error` status.
+- have a number of retry < to the maximum number of retry.

+This command is used for manual retry in case the cron is not working or if you'd prefer to run an external cron with a script that would run this command daily (several times a day if needed).